Kazakhstan–South Korea relations: Economic relations

 Korean companies are also involved in Kazakhstan's oil industry.
 The Korean Consortium of the Caspian Oil Project, which is led by the Korea National Oil Company and includes SK Corporation, LG International, Samsung, and Daesung Industrial, is involved in the development of the Zhambyl oil field, located in the Caspian Sea.
 Under the agreement, the consortium will own 27% of drilling rights, with the option to purchase up to 50% of the rights, depending on what is found after further exploration.
 The field is estimated to hold 1 billion barrels of crude oil.

 In May 2009 the two countries signed an agreement for Korean investments in Kazakhstan's energy and technology sectors totaling over $5 billion.
 The agreement includes a $2.5 billion investment by South Korean companies in a new power plant in southern Kazakhstan.
 The two companies, Korea Electric Power Corporation and Samsung C&T will own 65% of the plant, which is scheduled for completion by 2014.

 South Korean President Park Geun-hye expressed support for the economic development Kazakhstan 2050 Strategy on a 2014 visit to Kazakhstan.

-As of 2020, Kazakhstan is South Korea's second largest partner in emerging Europe and Central Asia, with trade reaching $5.9 billion.
-South Korea imported $1 billion worth of goods and resources from Kazakhstan, and South Korean investment in Kazakhstan and Uzbekistan exceeded $7 billion.

 In November 2020, the South Korean embassy in Astana organized a webinar looking at Kazakhstan's approach to voluntary disposing of the 1410 warheads it inherited from the Soviet Union.
 The two countries also had productive talks during the 13th Central Asia-South Korea Cooperation Forum in Seoul, in which they discussed the consequences and opportunities for economic cooperation in the context of the COVID-19 pandemic, as well as the removal of remaining barriers to trade and improving product quality and competitiveness.